openshift/cluster-samples-operator/README.md

 Samples: `oc get is -n openshift`, `oc get templates -n openshift`  … use of -o yaml on any given imagestream should show the status, and import errors will be noted there as well

-Deletion of the samples resource will reset the samples operator to the default configuration, but leave the current revision of the samples operator pod running.
+Deletion of the CRD instance will reset the samples operator to the default configuration, but leave the current revision of the samples operator pod running.

 If there is a bug in the samples operator deletion logic, to reset the samples operator configuration by stopping the current pod and starting a new one:
 - Run `oc edit clusterversion version` and add an entry for the Deployment of the samples operator so it is unmanaged